Last updated: May 2026 · Written from 2 years of hands-on experience — from nearly losing my ZZ plant to root rot to growing eight thriving stems.

 Is ZZ Plant Toxic to Pets?

-If you have pets and want a completely non-toxic alternative, check out my guide on how to care for a spider plant.
-Spider plants are safe for cats and dogs and just as easy to care for.
+If you want a completely non-toxic alternative, the Chinese Money Plant is safe for cats and dogs and just as easy to grow.

 Frequently Asked Questions

-Every 2-4 weeks, but only when the soil is completely dry.
-In winter, you might only need to water once a month or even less.
-Always check the soil before watering—if in doubt, wait.
+Every 2–4 weeks, but only when the soil is completely dry.
+In winter you might water just once a month or even less.
+Always check the soil first — when in doubt, wait.
+Overwatering is the single most common way to kill a ZZ plant.

 Can ZZ plants grow in a room with no windows?